 Defense lawyers, and law firms, draw on several legal strategies to contest charges under this statute.
 These include showing that:

 This statute only applies to U-turns.
-This means it is always a defense for an accused to show that he/she made some movement other than a U-turn.
-Perhaps, for example, the defendant made a right turn or a left turn.
+This means it is always a defense to show that you made some movement other than a U-turn.
+Perhaps, for example, you made a right turn or a left turn.

 CVC 22102 only applies to U-turns made in “business districts.”
 Further, this term has a technical legal definition.
-A defense, therefore, is for an accused to say that:
+A defense, therefore, is to say that:

 - it was not made in a business district.

-Under a necessity defense, a defendant tries to avoid guilt by showing that he/she had a sufficiently good reason to commit the crime.
+Under a necessity defense, you try to avoid guilt by showing that you had a sufficiently good reason to commit the crime.

-In the context of this statute, an accused can attempt to show that he/she committed the crime because there was no other choice.
-Perhaps, for example, a driver had to make an illegal U-turn because of an emergency.
+In the context of this statute, you can attempt to show that you committed the crime because there was no other choice.
+Perhaps, for example, you had to make an illegal U-turn because of an emergency.

 3. What are the penalties?

-There are two penalties for violating this statute.
+There are two penalties for violating 22102 CVC.
 These are:

 - a ticket (usually in an amount of $238), and

-- one point placed on the motorist’s DMV driving record.
+- one point placed on your DMV driving record.

-The DMV can do the following if a person earns enough points within a 1-, 2- or 3-year period:
+The DMV can do the following if you accrue enough points within a 1-, 2- or 3-year period:

-Note too that a traffic ticket can result in an increase in a motorist’s insurance rates.
+Note too that a traffic ticket can result in an increase in your insurance rates.

 4. What if I simply ignore the ticket?

-When a person is issued a traffic ticket in California, he/she has to sign a written promise to appear in court.
+When you are issued a traffic ticket in California, you have to sign a written promise to appear in court.

-If the party willfully fails to appear as promised, he/she violates VC 40508.6 This is true of all traffic tickets, including tickets for:
+If you willfully fail to appear as promised, you violate VC 40508.6 This is true of all traffic tickets, including tickets for:

 - illegal U-turns,